leoantony72/Notes/Operating System/Module 4.md

 - One page table per program.
 - Page fault is an exception raised when the corresponding page/data is not in RAM.

+A page-fault incurs the logistic and temporal cost of several operations:
+1. understanding that it is a page-fault (through a trap)
+2. understanding that the reference is legal, and the page is available in backing store
+3. context switch (suspending the current process and starting another)
+4. searching the page in the backing store (incurs disk seek-time + rotational latency)
+5. loading the page on I/O bus
+6. loading the page on the memory and updating page table
+7. putting the blocked process on the ready queue so that the instruction can be restarted

+## Page-Replacement-Algorithms
+---
+1. Optimal (OPT) Page Replacement Algorithm
+   This is the best possible algorithm that has the minimum page fault rate.
+The principle used here is: replace a page that is not going to be used for the longest time.
+The algorithm ensures that a page once brought into the memory is kept if it is to be used in the future.
+When a new page is required to replace an old one, the victim must be the one not to be used in the future.
+If such a page is not found, then the victim must be the page to be used in the most distant future.